tmudway/Badkitty/README.md

 ## Known bugs/issues

 - Text on cooldown bars is somewhat thick
-- No icon in top right of feral spec (any suggestions?)
 - Icon for combo points doesnt match the original one on FC.
 If anyone can get me the spell/item name of the old icon I'd appreciate it
 - No CD bar for clearcasting/bloodtalons/Predatory swiftness
 - Resources always show at the top of the cooldown bar
-- Ferocious bite doesnt show as red when low on energy/CP
-- Other finishers dont show as red when low on energy

 ## Changelog

+### 1.02
+- Fixed issues with finishers not showing as red when below the required energy
+- Fixed issue where ashamane's bite didnt show as red when not ready
+- Added Ashamane's rip to to the top right corner.
+This lets you keep track of it's uptime and optimise pooling

 ### 1.01
 - Fixed issues with tiger's fury/berserk not showing on the cooldown bars as well as only showing on the main grid once available (rather than 10s before with a countdown).